fbpx

 Owen and his friend are so excited that these fish tanks are right at their height!

-However, it’s perfect placement that the bathrooms are located immediately after the hands on area.
-There’s a drinking fountain and inside the bathroom they have a step stool by the sink.
-And there’s a baby changing station.
+However, the bathrooms’ location immediately after the hands-on area is perfect.
+There’s a drinking fountain, and inside the bathroom, there’s a step stool by the sink.
+There’s also a baby changing station.
 Just outside the bathroom area is a resting spot with felt boards.

 Underwater Dome at the Seattle Aquarium